A Fresh Look at an Old Story

 Might we also assume that, Macarell and Oursel, who were both merchants, ship owners, and transporters of a wide variety of human cargoes, may have been business colleagues – and what else?
 As the records of the Ouzel Galley Society for the first half of the 18th century no longer exist, we do do not know if Oursel was a member.

 It remains a fact that a number of Dublin‘merchants’ at this time and later, such as Oursel, Weld, Maccarel, Wilson etc’ were involved in a wide variety of shipping, including shipments of HM’s emigrants, HM’s indentured ‘staff’, HM’s prisoners, HM’s troops, and quite probably HM’s slaves.
 A goodly number of these were also members of the Society.(Distinguishing the Oursells, a common enough name in France, has proved frustratingly difficult, and quite frankly, beyond me.)

 Intriguing as it is, we must desist from further speculative question asking and move on.

 A Reluctant Conclusion.

 There is no doubt that, there was an arbitration body was established in Dublin in the 1740’s called the Ouzel Galley Society, and quite likely, for some undetermined time in the preceding period.
-How it was formed and named at any earlier time, remains unknown.
+How or why it was formed and named at any earlier time, remains unknown.